Master of Arts in Marriage, Couple, and Family Therapy

 Applicants to the MA in Marriage, Couple, and Family Therapy program must submit an essay that addresses all of the topics listed see below.
-Your essay should be approximately 500 words in length and may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed).
+Your essay should be approximately 500 words in length and is submitted electronically as part of the online application.

 - What led to your desire to become a marriage, couple, and family therapist?